jjureta/GettingAndCleaningData/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+# How to run

+After run_analysis.R is sourced meanValues function must be called with two parameters:
+- path - path to folder where is "UCI HAR Dataset" dataset
+- writeToFile - write created dataset into "datamean.txt" file.
+The file is writen in the folder defined by path variable.
+Default value is FALSE.

+Sample: meanValues("\\data", writeToFile = TRUE)